-2.3 Call 1 Proposal Submission
+2.3 Call 2 Proposal Submission

-Fortissimo Call 1 was first announced on the I4MS Web-site on November 4th, 2013 and closed on January 2nd, 2014, 17:00 CET.
+Fortissimo Call 2 was first announced on the Fortissimo Web-site on May 6th, 2014 and closed on June 18th, 2014, 17:00 CET.
 All potential proposers were directed, via the call documentation and the (same) information posted on the Fortissimo and I4MS web-sites [1,2], to the Fortissimo web-site from which access to the electronic proposal submission tool was provided.
 Proposal submission was restricted to electronic submission of PDF documents via that tool.

 The proposal submission tool was developed and hosted by CESGA and is an adaptation of their online tool for the management of applications for access to their computing systems.
-The tool allows proposers to enter short administrative (identification) information in the online tool (requiring only standard web-browser access), to upload an initial PDF document and then, using the userid-password and proposal identifier provided, to subsequently update the document by uploading a replacement.
+The tool allows proposers to enter short administrative (identification) information in the online tool (requiring only standard web-browser access), to upload an initial PDF document and then, using the userid-password and proposal identifier provided, to subsequently update the document by uploading a replacement, or to withdraw the proposal (the latter functionality was added as a result of the Call 1 experience).
 The tool was used by the call management team at scapos to collect all proposals for the evaluation and also to enable the external evaluators to download those proposals assigned to them.
-One omission, which will be corrected in the second call, was the possibility for a proposer to withdraw/delete a proposal.
-This caused a problem in only one case.

-Support for proposers was provided through the FAQs on the web-site, through the Q&A session of the proposer webinars and through email correspondence (with potential follow-up via telephone): proposers were provided with the calls@fortissimo-project.eu as contact address.
+Support for proposers was provided through the FAQs and the checklist on the web-site, through the Q&A session of the proposer webinars and through email correspondence (with potential follow-up via telephone): proposers were provided with the calls@fortissimo-project.eu as contact address.
 The call management team did not provide advice on individual proposals (or proposal sketches), but was open to answer questions about the call text and about the call objectives in particular.
 The FAQs document in Appendix 1 reflects the type of questions raised by proposers contacting us for assistance.

-2.4 Call 1 Evaluation
+2.4 Call 2 Evaluation

-The coordination of the proposal evaluation process started well in advance of the opening of Call 1, with the initial definition of potential independent expert evaluators (hereafter, simply "evaluators").
-The coordination then progressed following the close of Call 1 with an analysis of proposals submitted, assignment of evaluators to proposals, appointment of evaluators (in collaboration with the Fortissimo Project Officer), distribution of proposal documents to evaluators, evaluator briefings and answering specific questions during the remote-reading phase, organisation and moderation of consensus meetings, analysis of the consensus results and (in collaboration with the Fortissimo Project Officer) selection of the proposals for integration into the project.
+The coordination of the proposal evaluation was based on the list of potential independent expert evaluators (hereafter, simply "evaluators") from Call 1, augmented with additional experts suggested by project partners.
+The coordination then progressed following the close of Call 2 with an analysis of proposals submitted, assignment of evaluators to proposals, appointment of evaluators (with the approval from the EC unit), distribution of proposal documents to evaluators, evaluator briefings and answering specific questions during the remote-reading phase, organisation and moderation of consensus meetings, analysis of the consensus results and (again, with the approval from the EC unit) selection of the proposals for integration into the project.